wakeless-net/currinda-wordpress-login/readme.txt

 3. Go to `Settings > Currinda Login`, and follow the instructions.
 4. Add the Currinda Login widget to a menu or sidebar in Appearance > Widgets
 5. Now visit your site and you will see the login form section.

+### Widget ###

+The widget can be dragged into any sidebar and has configurable text, the title will become the body of the link.

+### ShortCode ###

+The shortcode can be used anywhere and is specified as follows:

+    [currinda-login class='btn btn-default']Text within link[/currinda-login]

 == Support ==